FLaunch/FreeLaunch/README.md

 ## Historical Note

-### 2024 and now
+### 2024

 As a result of GitHub's actions aimed at discriminating against Russian developers, access to the repository on GitHub was lost.
-In connection with this, the project moved to the Russian service GitVerse.
+In connection with this, the project moved to the Russian service [GitVerse](https://gitverse.ru/freelaunch/FreeLaunch).

 ### 2022-2023

-Project page was located on GitHub: https://github.com/FLaunch/FreeLaunch
+Project page was located on [GitHub](https://github.com/FLaunch/FreeLaunch)

 ### 2008-2021

-Original project page was located on SourceForge: https://sourceforge.net/projects/freelaunch/ Last revision of source code from SourceForge you can find in custom branch: [[original_branch]](../../content/original_branch).
+Original project page was located on [SourceForge](https://sourceforge.net/projects/freelaunch/) Last revision of source code from SourceForge you can find in custom branch: [[original_branch]](../../content/original_branch).

 ## Releases